OneBusAway/onebusaway-android/BETA_TESTING.md

 Please note that you need to use the same Google account for all three steps above, or you won't get access to the beta.

+Note that as a beta tester you'll automatically get production releases too.

 ## Register as an alpha tester

 We also offer very early access to new OneBusAway releases in alpha versions.
 Please note that these early versions will likely still contain bugs and will not be as polished as beta or production releases.
 However, if you're willing to put up with these quirks, we'd love to get feedback on early designs and new features.